 The surname Coadey was first found in Cornwall where they held a family seat from very ancient times.
 This ancient Cornish name settled in early times in Gidley Castle in Cornwall, a grant from the early Celtic Kings.
 The family name also had branches in St. Austel and Morval.
 The Castle, which is a square fort with three towers, is used by the family name as a Crest on their Coat of Arms.

 Further to the north in Yorkshire, Geoffrey Codi was found in the Curia Regis Rolls for 1210; Stephen Cody in the Subsidy Rolls for 1297; and Roger Cody in the Assize Rolls for 1364.

 Early History of the Coadey family

 This web page shows only a small excerpt of our Coadey research.
-Another 103 words (7 lines of text) covering the years 127 and 1275 are included under the topic Early Coadey History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the year 1275 is included under the topic Early Coadey History in all our PDF Extended History products and printed products wherever possible.

 Coadey Spelling Variations